Skip to main content

 • disrupt:

 Snapshots locked by data protection utilities such as Snapmirror and Volume Move can be deleted.
 If such a locked snapshot is deleted during data transfer, the transfer is aborted.
-Snapshots which are not locked by data backing functionalities (such as volume clones, LUN clones, NVMe namespace clones and file clones) are deleted.
+Snapshots that are not locked by data backing functionalities (such as volume clones, LUN clones, NVMe namespace clones and file clones) are deleted.

 • destroy: